justin-capalbo/stashofexile/apps/stash-app/README.md

 ### Usage

+1. Edit HomePage.tsx with your POESESSID token.
+Don't commit source code with a valid POESESSID!
+The POESESSID in the source code currently is expired due to logout and will not work for API calls.
-1. Start the nextJS server
+2. Start the nextJS server
     - Together with GraphQL, from workspace root (Recommended): `yarn wsrun dev`
     - Just this project, from workspace root: `yarn wsrun -p stash-app -c dev`
     - Just this project, this directory: `yarn dev`
-2. Navigate to http://localhost:3000 in a browser window.
+3. Navigate to http://localhost:3000 in a browser window.

 ### Codegen